kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

     * **port**: defines a port to which a user does requests
     * **protocol**: defines a protocol of the communication.
 Possible values:
       * `tls`: should be used when TLS traffic is originated by the client application
       * `tcp`: WARNING: shouldn't be used when match has only domains.
 On the TCP level we are not able to disinguish domain, in this case it is going to hijack whole traffic on this port.
+We are going to validate configuration and do not apply config when protocol is tcp and `type: Domain`.
       * `grpc`
       * `http`
       * `http2`